OctopusDeploy/docs/docs/installation/octopus-server-linux-container/docker-compose-linux.md

 # Octopus can be run either as the user root or as octopus.
 CONTAINER_USER=octopus

+# Sets the task cap for this node.
+If not specified the default is 5.
+TASK_CAP=20
 ```

 You will have to supply your own values for `SA_PASSWORD`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.